george-gca/visual_genome_python_driver/README.md

 >
 >
 > # Now, let's print out the attributes
+> # Among the attributes you will be able to find 'abstract' and 'situated' attributes by accessing the related object members in dot-notation
 > print graph.attributes
 [3015675: horse is brown, 3015676: horse is spotted, 3015677: horse is red, 3015678: horse is dark brown, 3015679: truck is red, 3015680: horse is brown, 3015681: truck is red, 3015682: sign is blue, 3015683: gate is red, 3015684: truck is white, 3015685: tire is blue, 3015686: gate is wooden, 3015687: horse is standing, 3015688: truck is red, 3015689: horse is brown and white, 3015690: building is tan, 3015691: halter is red, 3015692: horse is brown, 3015693: gate is wooden, 3015694: grass is grassy, 3015695: truck is red, 3015696: gate is orange, 3015697: halter is red, 3015698: tire is blue, 3015699: truck is white, 3015700: trough is white, 3015701: horse is brown and cream, 3015702: leaves is green, 3015703: grass is lush, 3015704: horse is enclosed, 3015705: horse is brown and white, 3015706: horse is chestnut, 3015707: gate is red, 3015708: leaves is green, 3015709: building is brick, 3015710: truck is large, 3015711: gate is red, 3015712: horse is chestnut colored, 3015713: fence is wooden]
 >